tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 Now, let us take these parameters and arrange them in a way that aligns with a proper Ethereum transaction.

-First, we need a way of estimating the gas, aka transaction fee, needed to send the transaction:
+First, we need a way of estimating the gas, aka the transaction fee, needed to send the transaction:

 ```python
 def create_raw_tx(account, recipient, amount):